-Despite the increase in boomers retiring, according to the 2022 Employee Benefits Research Institute‡ Retirement Confidence survey, 23% of retirees feel not too or not all at confident in their ability to live comfortably in retirement.
-This lack of confidence comes at a time when the estimated cost of healthcare during retirement is $142,000 for a man, $159,000 for a woman, or $361,000 for a 65-year-old couple.
+Despite the increase in boomers retiring, 27% of retirees feel not too confident, or not at all confident, in their ability to live comfortably in retirement, according to the 2023 Employee Benefits Research Institute‡ Retirement Confidence survey.
+This lack of confidence comes at a time when the estimated cost of healthcare during retirement is $166,000 for a man, $197,000 for a woman, or $383,000 for a 65-year-old couple, an increase of $20,000 from 2022.
 This estimate assumes the retirees will have a 90% chance to have enough money to cover premiums and prescription drug expenses in retirement (EBRI‡).

 With more boomers entering into retirement at an accelerated rate, the question of how to pay for healthcare expenses during retirement is more prevalent than ever.

 Using HSAs for retirement expenses

 One way to plan for future healthcare expenses is with a health savings account (HSA), a long-term savings option available when using a qualified high-deductible health plan (HDHP).
-Over the past decade, HDHPs paired with an HSA have steadily grown with the number of people enjoying the advantages of a tax-free1 way to pay for today’s rising healthcare expenses.
-But, only a small number of people are benefiting from the real power of HSAs—funding future health care needs in retirement.
-A 2020 study‡ found that 55% of people with an HSA don’t contribute to them.
+Over the past decade, HDHPs paired with an HSA have steadily grown with the number of people enjoying the advantages of a tax-free way to pay for today’s rising healthcare expenses.
+However, only a small number of people are benefiting from the real power of HSAs—funding future health care needs in retirement.
+A 2023 study‡ found that even fewer people are unlocking one of the greatest advantages of an HSA, with only 12% of accountholders investing their HSAs in anything other than cash.

 HSAs can play a crucial role in increasing retirees’ confidence to prepare and save for future medical expenses, so they shouldn’t be overlooked when planning for retirement.